logo

 Definition 1

-2. The quantity that measures the degree of deformation resulting from stress is called strain.
+2. As a result of stress, the quantity that measures the degree of deformation is called strain.

 3. The ratio of stress to strain is called the elastic modulus. $$ \text{elastic modulus} = \frac{\text{stress}}{\text{strain}} $$